simplocms/docs/docs/theme/routing.md

 //
 //});
 ```
-A good approach is, when you will not remove this default source code, because this is a convenient route group for definition of
+A good attitude is, when you will not remove this default source code, because this is a convenient route group for definition of
 your routes.
 The route group already implements the middleware `web` with the namespace `Theme\Http\Controllers`.
 All theme's controllers
 are located under this namespace.